 The content in this section only applies when Atlas Device Sync is not enabled.
-For information about configuring permissions when using Sync, see Sync Rules and Permissions.
+For information about configuring permissions when using Sync, see Sync Permissions Overview.

 In traditional applications, an application server exposes an API to client applications and handles database queries on their behalf.
 To prevent malicious, improper, or incorrect read and write operations, clients don't query the database directly.

 Atlas App Services provides a configurable and dynamic rules engine that enables you to run a MongoDB query from client applications while transparently preventing unauthorized reads and writes.
 Rules are defined for entire collections in a linked MongoDB Atlas cluster and apply to individual documents in the collection dynamically based on the application user that issued a query.
 You can also define default rules that serve as a fallback for any collection that doesn't have its own rules.